rayouaz/crypto-safe-self-custody/README.md

 # Secure self-custody of blockchain assets

-I present the contract below.
-Here is a quick made implementation in solidity.
-It is still in progress so please **do not use it for now**.
+Here is a quick made implementation in solidity of the concept I prsent below.
+It is still in progress so please **do not use it as it is**.

 To run the test suite, install truffle through npm, install ganache from their website then run 'truffle test' at root.